-For Medicaid programs, the Deficit Reduction Act of 2005 requires established written policies and procedures to support fraud, waste and abuse (FWA) prevention efforts for employees and subcontractors, including requiring delegates to distribute to their employees either the delegate’s code of conduct or the UnitedHealth Group Code of Conduct.
+The Deficit Reduction Act of 2005 requires all entities supporting Medicaid programs have established written policies and procedures to support fraud, waste and abuse (FWA) prevention efforts for employees and subcontractors, including requiring delegates to distribute to their employees either the delegate’s code of conduct or the UnitedHealth Group Code of Conduct.

 The Code of Conduct can be shared with the delegated entity as a resource detailing key compliance policies and procedures.

 Delegates are subject to our organization’s compliance program and policies to the extent that such entity provides services, suppliers or care that is affected by our organization’s risk areas and only within the scope of the contracted authority and affected risk areas.